optiklab/ConsoleTetris/README.md

 ## What?

-Simple, NOT efficient (:D), console tetris, that works on Windows, Linux and Mac in the console/terminal.
+Simple, NOT efficient (:D), console tetris written in C# .NET Core and works on Windows, Linux and Mac in the console/terminal.
-I do not know how Tetris SHOULD be implemented, so I spent couple of evenings to make this for fun.
+I do not know how Tetris SHOULD be implemented, but I spent couple of evenings to make this from scratch for fun.

 ## Why?